mymonero/mymonero-app-js/README.md

 There's also an icebox of ideas, features, improvements, known issues, and other todos waiting to be knocked out which are kept in the [Issues](https://github.com/mymonero/monero-app-js/issues) tracker.

+**At the moment, the performance of the iOS and Android apps is pretty terrible, and is blocking the release of the mobile apps.
+Contributions welcome.
+Information can be found on issue [#63](https://github.com/mymonero/mymonero-app-js/issues/63).**

 ## MyMonero Core Contributors